jasonacox/Powerwall-Dashboard/README.md

     -----------------------------------------
     Select configuration mode:

     1 - Local Access   (Powerwall 1, 2, or + using the Tesla Gateway on LAN) - Default
-    2 - Tesla Cloud  (Solar-only systems or Powerwalls without LAN access)
+    2 - Tesla Cloud    (Solar-only systems or Powerwalls without LAN access) 3 - FleetAPI Cloud (Powerwall systems using Official Telsa API)
   ```

 For Powerwall 1, 2 or + owners with a Tesla Energy Gateway accessible on their LAN, select `option 1` (Local Access).

-For Tesla Solar owners or Powerwalls without LAN access, select `option 2` (Tesla Cloud) and the dashboard will be installed to pull the data available from the Tesla Cloud API.
+For Tesla Solar owners or Powerwalls without LAN access, select `option 2` (Tesla Cloud) or `option 3` (FleetAPI) and the dashboard will be installed to pull the data available from the Tesla Cloud API.
 This mode works for [Solar Only](tools/solar-only/) and Powerwall 3 owners, but will not provide all the details or fidelity that the "Local Access" mode offers.

 Next, you will then be asked for your Local *timezone*, and your Powerwall details or Tesla Cloud login details.
 To find your timezone, see the second column in this table: [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List)